IntelLabs/ParallelAccelerator.jl/README.md

 ParallelAccelerator.embed("<your/path/to/the/root/of/the/julia/distribution>")
 ```

-This `embed` function takes a path and is expected to point to the root
+This `embed` function takes a path which is expected to point to the root
-directory of a Julia source distribution.  embed performs some simple checks to
+directory of a Julia source distribution.  `embed` performs some simple checks to
 try to verify this fact.
 Then, embed will try to create a file
 `base/userimg.jl` that will tell the Julia build how to embed the compiled
 version into the Julia executable.
-Then, embed runs make in the Julia root
+Finally, `embed` runs `make` in the Julia root
 directory to create the embedded Julia version.

-If there is already a userimg.jl file in the base directory then a new file is
+If there is already a `userimg.jl` file in the base directory then a new file is
 created called `ParallelAccelerator_userimg.jl` and it then becomes the user's
-responsibility to merge that with the existing `userimg.jl` and run `make` if
+responsibility to merge that with the existing `userimg.jl` and run `make`.
-they want this faster compile time.

-After the call to embed finishes and you try to exit the Julia REPL, you may
+After the call to `embed` finishes, when trying to exit the Julia REPL, you may
 receive an exception like: ErrorException(`"ccall: could not find function
 git_libgit2_shutdown in library libgit2"`).
 This error does not effect the
 embedding process but we are working towards a solution to this minor issue.